jayanth-neu/INFO6150-Final-Project-Ecommerce/README.md

 - Shop Page: This page consists of all products that a user can look through for buying a product.
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183942373-416ef629-57b1-43df-8933-3de418ce4f37.png">

-- Contact Us Page: This page helps user to contaact the admin in case of any queries.
+- Contact Us Page: This page helps user to contact the support team in case of any queries.
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183942608-3cfcf940-a0ee-4e43-bfb1-e6bdb0eb5deb.png">

-- About Us Page: This page gives the brief description of the website.
+- About Us Page: This page gives a brief description of the website.
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183942779-3b16ad77-ec5e-4498-9a0a-c49b61ca87a0.png">

-- Cart Page: This page helps users to pile up what they want to buy from the website and then simply checkout by paying online.
+- Cart Page: This page displays all the products which are added to the cart by the user.
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183943111-579d6f61-e4b5-42d3-89d8-12201244eefd.png">

-- Payment Page and Shipping Page: This page shows the payment details and Billing address after placing a order
+- Checkout and Payment Page: This page shows the payment details and Billing address after placing a order
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183943476-11c57e67-c543-4c06-9f5a-d93de2564666.png">
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183943510-32b9542b-7c2c-4ada-8fb4-e10646bacbc4.png">

-- MongoDb Database: Database Connectivity of Admin Control
+- MongoDb Database: For CRUD operaions of users, products and orders
 <img width="882" alt="image" src="https://user-images.githubusercontent.com/58925620/183945964-79e8b617-801c-432e-9ea2-b3574d41b866.png">

-### The follwing are the different components in building the website:
+### The following are the different components in building the website:

 1. Login Form: Here the input form type is used for the login form.
 2. Sigup Form: Here the input form type is used for the Signup form.